Joint Master of Arts in African Studies and Master of Public Affairs

 The core requirements for the MPA and a specialized SPEA concentration (36 credit hours) to include:

 - SPEA V502 Public Management (3 credits)

 - SPEA V506 Statistical Analysis for Effective Decision Making (3 credits)

 - SPEA V517 Public Management Economics (3 credits)

 - SPEA V540 Law and Public Affairs (3 credits)

 - SPEA V560 Public Finance and Budgeting (3 credits)

 - SPEA V600 Capstone in Public and Environmental Affairs (3 credits)

-B. Specialized Area Students may design and develop a program of specialization courses in consultation with SPEA faculty advisors (18 credits)
+B. Specialized Area Studies Students may design and develop a program of specialization courses in consultation with SPEA faculty advisors (18 credits)

 Students are required to constitute a committee consisting of three persons with relevant Africa and topical expertise.
 African Studies and SPEA should be represented on the committee.